biabeogo147/Magic-wand/readme.md

 The results will appear in the terminal, revealing the predicted label and the model's confidence score. 🧙‍♀️

 ### 3. **Demo in Action** 🎥
-Here’s a space for you to add a GIF showcasing the app in action while you play with it:

 ![Gameplay Demo](img/gameplay.gif)